lamanno-epfl/tomographer/README.md

 # Installation

-The installation of the Tomographer package and all requirements is achieved in 3 steps:
+The installation of the Tomographer package and all requirements is achieved in the following 4 steps:
 If you don't have conda, you might find it helpful to install it first:
 ```bash
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh